 Florence, Italy, is the ideal destination on all fronts—think spectacular art, architecture, food, shopping, and sightseeing.
 It's the birthplace of the Renaissance movement, which means it dabbles in a bit of everything.
-Expect to get your fill of Tuscan cuisine (hi, gelato, pizza, and pasta), art museum hopping, and designer digs (definitely make enough time to check out Luisa Via Roma's flagship store).
+Expect to get your fill of Tuscan cuisine (hi, gelato, pizza, and pasta!), art museum hopping, and designer digs (definitely make enough time to check out Luisa Via Roma's flagship store).

 Next Stop: Madrid, Spain

 A bustling city with equal parts old and new, London has so much more to offer than just beautiful sights.
-Aside from being super liveable thanks to an incredibly efficient public transportation system, there's also street style and design inspiration on tap, some of the coolest museums and most delicious restaurants in the world.
+Aside from being super-livable thanks to an incredibly efficient public transportation system, there's also street style and design inspiration on tap, some of the coolest museums and most delicious restaurants in the world.

 Next Stop: Rome, Italy